Choosing your own path is what all the ancient sages recommend. Your spiritual freedom depends on the ability to choose the right tools.

 The third step is, choosing a spiritual technology and getting started.
 Don’t waste another day.
 If you stop, start again.
 When you make mistakes, try something else.
 The most important thing is to realize that you should develop your spiritual path.
 If you have the freedom, use it!

 The stories of other Sages, Avatars, and Gods are only helpful because they provide valuable references.
-With your first step, you open the doorway to spiritual freedom.
+With your first step, you open the doorway to your spiritual freedom.
 You need not join any organization or religion.
 Yes, you’ll probably make some mistakes.
 Learn from these and move on.
 (2)

 Organized religions don’t want you creating your own path.
 If you do it, then others will too.
 They want to keep you a customer for life.
-Western organized religion does all it can to make sure you integrate your life into their belief system.
+Western organized religion does all it can to ensure you integrate your life into their belief system.
 They want your personal and business relationships tied to their chain of control.

 There will be constant temptations to take the easy way.
 Resist the counterfeit spirituality of organized religion.
 Keep your focus on tools, not teachers.
 Some people will have the tools to help you.
 Others will make promises and ask you to accept the truths they think you should believe.
 Learning to research is about trusting the process and your instincts.